 With no clear career path and not really sure what else to do, Gary's story returned to fine art.

 I entered my artwork in art competitions and won some prizes.

 It eventually occurred to me that what I really wanted to do was create an online business.
-The problem was I had no idea what kind of business.

 I finally realized that all my years of art experience could be used to help aspiring artists overcome the struggles and self-doubts that were keeping them from exploiting their talents.